UWC Pearson College

 - Unique geographic and spiritual environment – Located on the mild west coast of Canada on the traditional territory of the Scia’new (Beecher Bay) First Nation, the campus’ forested and temperate coastal location encourages students to undertake challenging academic and experiential learning in both modern classrooms and outdoors year-round.

-- Ecological Reserve – Pearson College UWC acts as the eco guardian for the world-renown Race Rocks Ecological Reserve.
+- Ecological Reserve – Pearson College UWC acts as the eco guardian for the world-renowned Race Rocks Ecological Reserve.
 Students learn through marine sciences courses, diving activity and volunteering on the reserve.

 In the Classroom